 - Operational Research

-The Centre is headed by Professor Mark Taylor and forms part of a group of multidisciplinary initiatives within LSTM’s Department of Tropical Disease Biology that focus on neglected tropical diseases (NTD’s).
+The Centre is headed by Professor Mark Taylor and forms part of a group of multidisciplinary initiatives within LSTM that focuses on neglected tropical diseases (NTD’s).